 Got Ngetta: Lira’s beautiful treasure

-It is said that on one historic morning, this community awoke to the sight of a fear-provoking Rock which had imposed its self in the heart of their village.
+It is said that on one historic morning, this community awoke to the sight of a fear-provoking Rock that had imposed its self in the heart of their village.
 It had various fragments with faces that had striking resemblances with beastly creatures, dinosaurs to be exact.
 Even more confusing was the fact that where it had come from was a mystery.

-Interestingly, no herbs, herbalists or witchdoctors could cast a spell that could move it.
+Interestingly, no herbs, herbalists, or witch doctors could cast a spell that could move it.
 And, get this, neither could they give a satisfactory account of why it had landed in their community in particular.
 Many couldn’t help it conclude it was a fragment of the biggest rock in the skies which had broken off.
-It was that they named it the Got Ngetta; a Luo word to mean ‘the rock which had broken off’.
+It was that they named it the Got Ngetta; a Luo word to mean ‘the rock which had broken off.
 Interesting right!

 Convinced that the falling of this feature was a bad omen to their land, they split and went separate ways.
 In the new settings where they settled, they met different tribes with whom they intermarried and gave birth to new ethnic groups.

-Shelve its historical significance for a minute, did you also know that the hill is also home to over 100 vervet monkeys, different bird species, butterflies and well, snakes?
-It also offers a breathtaking panoramic view of Lango, Acholi and Teso areas.
+Shelve its historical significance for a minute, did you also know that the hill is also home to over 100 vervet monkeys, different bird species, butterflies, and well, snakes?
+It also offers a breathtaking panoramic view of the Lango, Acholi and Teso areas.
 It is the place to be if you are into rock climbing.

 How to get there